 Go to the Android Developer SDK webpage.
 Download and unpack the latest Android SDK.

 Follow the instructions under Installing the SDK (although you can freely skip the optional parts relating to Eclipse).
 In step 4 of Installing the SDK be sure to add at least one Android platform with API level equal to or higher than 9 (Platform 2.3 or greater), the Platform Tools, and the USB drivers if you're using Windows.

 This can be tricky, especially under Windows based systems where drivers tend to be a problem.
 Also, your device may come with additional information or specific drivers from the manufacturer.

 Note: Don't forget to turn on "USB Debugging" on your device.
-Go to Settings -> Developer options, then enable USB debugging.
-As of Jelly Bean the Developer options are hidden and it only appears when Settings -> About -> Build number has been tapped multiple times.
+Go to, then enable USB debugging.
+As of Android Jelly Bean 4.2 the Developer options are hidden by default.
+To enable them tap on multiple times.
+Then you will be able to access the .

 If you are unsure whether your device is properly installed on your system, please read the trouble-shooting page for details.